-Origins Of Gothic Handwriting
+Origins of Gothic Typeface

 From Johann Gutenberg's first printed Bible to books printed in mid-twentieth century central Europe, a typeface was used that was modeled upon Gothic book hands of the fifteenth century.
 In this tutorial we will refer to this typeface as Fraktur.

 Fraktur is not usually as difficult to decipher as Gothic Handwriting, although it is relatively common in old German documents.
-Many genealogical records, particulaly those produced by the state, will use Fraktur in titles and fields.
+Many genealogical records, particularly those produced by the state, will use Fraktur in titles and fields.
 (See the Old Documents page for details.)
 Fraktur was also used in the books and documents of German immigrant colonies in America.

 The Fraktur Alphabet

 Below is a full chart of the Gothic Typeface alphabet in Fraktur style.
 The numbers 1 to 10 are also shown.
 You may notice that many letters strongly resemble their counterparts in the Latin alphabet.
 Other letters may resemble forms from Old English Typefaces.
 The numbers are virtually identical to their internationally recognized print forms, with no distinguishing characteristics in Fraktur.